-Here, we need to emphasize that the existence of the pathwise covariations and quadratic variations for the components of $X$ depends heavily on the choice of the sequence $(\mathbb{T}_n)_{n \in \mathbb{N}}$ of partitions.
-Example 5.3.2. in \cite{Bally_Caramellino_Cont}, and the arguments following this example, illustrate this fact.
-Also, we note that the existence of the pathwise covariations and quadratic variations is required for It\^o's formula to hold in a pathwise sense.
+We stress that the existence of pathwise covariations and quadratic variations for the components of $X$ depends heavily on the choice of the nested, or ``refining'' sequence $(\mathbb{T}_n)_{n \in \mathbb{N}}$ of partitions.
+Example 5.3.2 in \cite{Bally_Caramellino_Cont}, and the arguments following, illustrate this fact.
+We note also that the existence of pathwise covariations and quadratic variations is required for It\^o's formula to hold in a pathwise sense.

-We will consider only the finite time-horizon case, so we fix $T \in (0, \infty)$ for the remainder of this paper.
-For an open subset $V$ of a Euclidean space, we denote by $D([0, T], V)$ the space of right continuous $V$-valued functions with left limits on $[0, T]$.
-As usual, we denote by $C([0, T], V)$ the space of continuous $V$-valued functions; whereas $BV([0, T], V)$ stands for the space of those functions in $D([0, T], V)$ which are of bounded variation, and $CBV([0, T], V)$ stands for the space of continuous functions in $BV([0, T], V)$.